Offering pioneering treatments

 For the kidney recipient

-If you are receiving a kidney, we will ensure you are in the best possible condition for your operation and the post-operative period:
+If you are receiving a kidney, we will ensure you are in the best possible condition for your kidney transplant and the post-operative period:

 - We will advise you on a special diet, which should be maintained right up to the operation.